bakkot/proposal-frozen-set/README.md

 - `snapshot` returns a frozen set copied from the original

+### True immutable data structures

+Add a new constructor whose instances are like sets, including the presence of mutating methods, except that these methods return a new object reflecting the change without changing the original.

 ## Notes

 - This discussion can be generalized to apply to maps as well as sets.
 It is less clear if it can be generalized to TypedArrays or other data types.